-- 3. Upon the second disqualification, if that violation is for initiating a fight or retaliating in a fight (as determined by the game official), that student athlete will be dismissed from the team for the remainder of the season (Otherwise #2 remains applicable.) - 4.
-The school's first incident of non-compliance, for reasons other than definance of the disqualification rules, will result in forfeiture and a \$250 fine; a school's second incident of non-compliance will prohibit the school from entry in the next CIAC tournament for that sport, or from the remainder of the current tournament if the disqualification occurs during a CIAC tournament or during the last regular season contest / day of competition.
+- 3. Upon receiving a second disqualification for initiating a fight or retaliating in a fight (as determined by the game official), that student athlete will be dismissed from the team for the remainder of the season (Otherwise #2 remains applicable.) - 4.
+The school's first incident of non-compliance, for reasons other than defiance of the disqualification rules, will result in forfeiture ,a \$250 fine and the athlete or coach must serve the disqualification penalty; a school's second incident of non-compliance will prohibit the school from entry in the next CIAC tournament for that sport, or from the remainder of the current tournament if the disqualification occurs during a CIAC tournament or during the last regular season contest / day of competition.
 However, when a school willfully defies CIAC disqualification rules and regulations the school and/or coach will be subject to further action by the CIAC Board of Control. - 5.
 Any CIAC team that accumulates five (5) or more disqualifications for flagrant misconduct, unsportsmanlike conduct, including taunting, retaliating in a fight, or physically assaulting an official, coach, opposing player or spectator during the course of one season will be barred from CIAC post-season competition.
-The number of disqualifications must be completed on all tournament forms.
-Disqualification from the team under #1 constitutes one disqualification in team totals. - 6.
+All disqualifications must be reported to CIAC.
+Disqualification from the team under #1 constitutes one disqualification in team totals.
+Any misconduct or disqualification of a coach will count towards the team's total number o disqualifications. - 6.
 Disqualifications from the last contest of one season carry over to the next season in that sport for undergraduates and coaches, or the next season of participation in any sport for seniors. - 7.
 If the playing rules for a sport specify an additional penalty, the additional penalty will apply.
 The CIAC disqualification rule applies to all disqualifications with the exception of reaching the limit of personal fouls in basketball and lacrosse; reaching the limit of technical violations in wrestling; or being disqualified by the rules in ice hockey and lacrosse, which does not require a next game disqualification. - 8.
-Any misconduct or disqualification of a coach will count towards the team's total number of disqualifications. - 9.
 Each game official will notify their assignor for that game who will notify the CIAC office via the on-line disqualification notification system.
 The athletic director or principal of the school having the disqualified player/coach must notify their next opponent. - Definition of ASSAULT An assault is defined as a violent attack which attempts to injure one physically.
 In the judgment of the game official it is more serious than a fight (usually towards another person and requires immediate removal of the athlete for the remainder of the year. - Definition of TAUNTING Taunting includes, but is not limited to any actions or comments by coaches or players which are intended to bait, anger, embarrass, ridicule or demean other players, coaches, or game officials.
 Included in this is conduct that berates, needles, intimidates or threatens based on gender, ethnic origin or background and conduct that attacks religious beliefs, size, economic status, speech, family, special needs, or personal matters.
 Examples of taunting that would lead to ejection include, but are not limited to, physical and verbal intimidation outside the spirit of the game ("trash talk"), reference to sexual orientation, "in-the face confrontation" by one player to another, standing over, straddling a tackled or fallen player, etc. - PENALTY In all sports, game officials are to consider taunting a flagrant, unsportsmanlike foul that disqualifies the offending bench personnel or athlete from that contest/day of competition and the player or coach from the following contest/day of competition, i.e. the CIAC player/coach ejection rule will be invoked.
 A warning may be given, but is not required before ejection.